shahadat-dev/gridProducts/README.md

 - Can sort by "size", "price" or "id".
 - the product grid automatically load more items as you scroll down.
 - display an animated "loading..." message while the user waits for the data to load.
-- to improve the user's experience, next bunch of data loaded automatically after 5 seconds of each loading
+- to improve the user's experience, next bunch of data loaded automatically after 5 seconds of each loading _(it may contain a bug, need to fix it)_
 - when the user reaches the end and there are no more products to display, message "~ end of catalogue ~" is displayed.
 - after 20 products an ad is displayed
+- load 50 products as a chunk

 ## Products API